 In addition to being a part of the CCA Interior Design faculty, Werner has also taught courses in CCA’s Ceramics Program, the Graduate Program in Design, and the First Year Program .
 She has taught at her alma mater , the College of Architecture and Urban Studies at Virginia Polytechnic Institute and State University and the University of California, Berkeley.
-She is currently an adjunct professor for the Interior Design Program and Core Program at CCA.
+She is currently a senior adjunct professor for the Interior Design Program and Core Program at CCA.
 She also serves in Academic Advising as the Program Expert for the Interior Design Program and is a committee member on the Interior Design Curriculum Committee.

 CCA’s mission statement states that the college prepares students for lifelong creative work by cultivating innovation, community engagement, and social and environmental responsibility.
 The Architecture Division projects that our students will become leaders in a culture that relies on a combined expansion of technological innovation, social accountability, and creative content.
 The Interior Design student will become the designer of the future , transforming organizations, , changing communities and re-thinking the way we live and work .